galina-p-tuwien/digital_guidelines/README.md

 *Fig.2.
 Wall decomposition: (b) in geometric profiles, (c) in cells according to ISO 6946:2017, Section 6.7.2.*

 The next question is one of modelling.
 Fig.2 shows the different ways the wall from Fig.1(b) can be decomposed into model elements.
-The model in Fig.2(b) groups adjacent elements of the same material, while the model in Fig.2(c) decomposes the typical section in layers and section in accordance with ISO 6946:2017, Section 6.7.2.2, Figure 1.
+The model in Fig.2(b) groups adjacent elements of the same material, while the model in Fig.2(c) decomposes the typical section in layers and sections in accordance with ISO 6946:2017, Section 6.7.2.2, Figure 1.
 Consequently, the two approaches produce models of vastly different sizes.

 However, a model resulting from Fig.2(b) can be adapted to fulfil the requirements of the model resulting from Fig.2(c).
-We will demonstrate this on the following use cases.
+We will demonstrate thisby applying the template we presented in the referenced paper (see Fig.3) to the following use cases:
+-Use Case 1: Very small generic data model, allowing significant modification.
+-Use Case 2: Small generic data model, simple example, allowing modification.
+-Use Case 3: Small generic data model, complex example, not suitable for modification.
+-Use Case 4: IFC, simple example, allowing modification.

 ![Templates](/UC4/iso6946_templates.png)
-*Fig.X.
+*Fig.3.
 The applicable templates as constructed in the accompanying paper.*

 ### Use Case 1: A Step By Step Application of ISO 6946:2017, Section 6.7.2